-Table 4-5 lists the key metrics associated with the PDI 2022 compliance evaluation for the Sparta, Queen City, Carrizo, Calvert Bluff, Simsboro, and Hooper aquifers.
+Table 4-5 lists the key metrics associated with the PDL 2023 compliance evaluation for the Sparta, Queen City, Carrizo, Calvert Bluff, Simsboro, and Hooper aquifers.
 For these six aquifers, the average drawdown is measured from the baseline year 2011 and the average drawdown is calculated as the average of the three interpolation methods.
-Table 4-5 lists the average drawdown determined from each of the three interpolation methods for 2022 and provides the average drawdown for the three methods.
-For example, the T2R, KWL, and KRS interpolation methods for the Sparta Aquifer yield 5.5, -1.0, and 4.0 ft for drawdown from 2011 to 2022 for Management Area, respectively.
-These three values produce an average drawdown of 2.9 ft.
-Since 50% of the Sparta PDL of 28 ft is 14 ft, Threshold Level 1 is not exceeded and therefore, the Sparta Aquifer is considered PDL complaint for Management Area 1.
+Table 4-5 lists the average drawdown determined from each of the three interpolation methods for 2023 and provides the average drawdown for the three methods.
+For example, the T2R, KWL, and KRS interpolation methods for the Carrizo Aquifer PDL Management Area 2 yields 107.6, 93.3, 93.9 ft drawdown from 2011 to 2023, respectively.
+These three values produce an average drawdown of 98.3 ft.
+Since 50% of the Carrizo PDL Management Area 2 of 175 ft is 87.5 ft, Threshold Level 1 is exceeded and therefore, the Carrizo Aquifer is considered PDL complaint for Management Area 2.
+The remaining eight PDL Management Areas, spanning all six aquifers, have average 2023 drawdown values that are maintained below the PDL thresholds.

-Table 4-6 summarizes the PDL compliance evaluation for years 2015 through 2022 using the average drawdown calculated from the three interpolation methods.
-Table 4-6 shows only one instance where the average drawdown for the three interpolation methods exceeds a threshold level.
-The single violation is for the 2017 water level data for the Sparta Aquifer.
+Table 4-6 summarizes the PDL compliance evaluation for years 2016 through 2023 using the average drawdown calculated from the three interpolation methods.
+Table 4-6 shows two instances through time where the average drawdown for the three interpolation methods exceeds a threshold level.
+The first violation is for the 2017 water level data for the Sparta Aquifer.
 The average Sparta drawdown for Management Area 1 in 2017 is 16.7 ft, which violates Threshold Level 1.
-Figure 4-5 shows plots of the average drawdowns and drawdowns provided by the three interpolation methods for over time for Management Area 1 for the Sparta, Queen City, Carrizo, Calvert Bluff, Simsboro, and Hooper aquifers.
-Figure 4-6 shows plots of the average drawdowns and drawdowns provided by the three interpolation methods for over time for Management Area 2 for the Sparta, Queen City, Carrizo, Calvert Bluff, Simsboro, and Hooper aquifers.
+The average Carrizo drawdown for Management Area 2 in 2023 is 98.3 ft, which exceeds the Threshold Level 1 of 50%.